-Education is crucial to effective and sustained water conservation practices.
+Education leads to effective and sustained water conservation practices.
 Ensuring that all ages are aware of the importance of water conservation is essential for establishing conservation norms.
-For example, the DNR has a watershed game that can be checked out by educators.
-There are plenty of additional resources to assist in this important task of conservation education, many are linked below.
+Resources are available to assist with conservation education.

 Activities for students

-WaterSense Game: EPA WaterSense: tests your water sense through a fun game.
+- WaterSense Game - tests your water sense through a fun game

-Water Page: A kid oriented webpage with more information on water conservation and strategies for saving water.
+- Water Page - a child-oriented webpage with more information on water conservation and strategies for saving water

 Resources for educators

-WaterSense for Kids from the US EPA is devoted to educating kids on the importance of water conservation.
-It also includes teaching guides and activity sheets for WaterSense programs such as Fix A Leak Week and for more general information on subjects like the water cycle.
+WaterSense for Kids from the U.S. Environmental Protection Agency (EPA) has teaching guides and activity sheets for Fix-A-Leak Week and for general information on subjects like the water cycle.

-The Water Science School from the US Geological Survey has a long list of resources for water education and conservation.
-Primarily directed towards an adult audience, these resources cover topics ranging from aquifer basics to indicators of water quality.
-These resources include numerous multimedia presentations and videos.
+The Water Science School from the U.S. Geological Survey has a list of resources for water education and conservation.
+Primarily directed towards an adult audience, these resources cover topics ranging from aquifer basics to water quality indicators.
+These resources include multimedia presentations and videos.